 Confidentiality of Student Records

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records (an eligible student under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution).
 These rights include:

 - The right to inspect and review the student’s education records within 45 days after the day St. Louis Community College (“college”) receives a request for access.
 The appropriate department and school official shall make arrangements for access to these records and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
-This is a list of official records and their locations: Advisement (Advising); Counseling (Counseling); Disciplinary (Student Affairs); Enrollment Records (Enrollment Services); Financial Aid (Financial Aid); Placement (Career and Employment Services); Medical (Student Affairs); Security (College Police); Photo Identification Card (Campus Life).
+This is a list of official records and their locations: Advisement (Advising); Counseling (Counseling); Disciplinary (Student Affairs); Enrollment Records (Enrollment Services); Financial Aid (Financial Aid); Placement (Career Development); Medical (Student Affairs); Security (College Police); Photo Identification Card (Campus Life).

 - The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 For those students wishing to question the accuracy or appropriateness of their records, a form requesting a challenge is available in the Enrollment Services office.
 This written request should identify the part of the record the student wants changed, and specify why it should be changed.
 The form should be filed with the Vice President for Student Affairs.
 If the college decides not to amend the record as requested, the student shall be notified in writing, and an appeal of the decision may be made by the student to the Student Appellate Hearing Committee.